-With live craps, you get to experience that with people from all around the world from the comfort of your own home.
+With online casino dealer craps, you get to experience that with people from all around the world from the comfort of your own home.

 Craps also has a reputation as being one of the more complicated table games out there, but live technology has made it much easier to follow the action, place bets and understand how to win.